WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 web pages from a directed graph, where edges represent links from one website to another.
 One major problem with PageRank, however, is that it is vulnerable to Sybil attacks.
-Indeed, after Google implemented PageRank we witnessed the phenomenon of link farms - a form of Sybil attack that takes advantage of the fact that (in the pure form of PageRank) all pages are first-class citizens with equal ability to cast "votes" in the algorithm, in the form of web links.
+Indeed, after Google implemented PageRank we witnessed the phenomenon of link farms: a form of Sybil attack that takes advantage of the fact that (in the pure form of PageRank) all pages are first-class citizens with equal ability to cast "votes" in the algorithm, in the form of web links.
 Dummy web pages